funnypapaya/uxagustina-portfolio/case-studies/crow.md

   <figcaption style="color: var(--color-dark-grey);">Wireframes for the dashboard of the Crow app (3 out of 28 wireframes I created for the entire app).</figcaption>
 </figure>

-#### With the structure and the style library in place, I proceeded to put together the high-res mockups for the product
+#### With the structure and the style library in place, I proceeded to put together the high-fidelity mockups for the product
 Along the way, new feature ideas came up.
 Each one was discussed, drafted, added to the application map with its corresponding nomenclature, and mocked up.

 <figure>